Simple origami that can be folded from a single sheet

 Why not savor the joy of enjoying art with familiar materials while feeling the charm of handmade crafts?

-Let’s make a mini notebook like a tiny book using a single sheet of origami paper.
+Let’s make an adorable seal with a plump little body using a single sheet of origami paper.

 fish